seveas/python-prctl/docs/index.rst

   setuid, etc).
 Use pid 0 to disallow all processes.
 For more details, see :file:`/etc/sysctl.d/10-ptrace.conf`.

-  This is an ubuntu specific extension, appearing as of Ubuntu 10.10
+  This is only available in linux 3.4 and newer

 .. function:: get_ptracer(pid)

   Returns the top of the process tree that is allowed to use :func:`PTRACE` on the calling process.
 See :func:`set_ptracer`.

-  This is an ubuntu specific extension, appearing as of Ubuntu 10.10
+  This is only available in linux 3.4 and newer

 .. function:: set_seccomp(mode)